 Comprehensive loss includes net loss and unrealized gains and losses on available-for-sale marketable securities.
 Cumulative unrealized gains and losses on available-for-sale marketable securities, if any, are reflected as accumulated other comprehensive loss in stockholders' equity on the Company's balance sheet.
-For the year ended December 31, 2008, comprehensive loss was \$17,600 which includes a net loss of \$17,605 and an unrealized gain on available-for-sale marketable securities of \$5.
-For the year ended December 31, 2009, comprehensive loss was \$18,446 which includes a net loss of \$18,453 and an unrealized gain on available-for-sale marketable securities of \$7, which offsets the unrealized loss of \$7 at December 31, 2008.
-For the year ended December 31, 2010, comprehensive loss was equal to net loss as the Company did not hold any marketable securities in 2010.
+For the year ended December 31, 2009, comprehensive loss was \$18,446 which includes a net loss of \$18,453 and an unrealized gain on available-for-sale marketable securities of \$7.
+For the years ended December 31, 2010 and 2011, respectively, comprehensive loss was equal to net loss as the Company did not hold any marketable securities in 2010 or 2011.